-- 1.1.1 An appeal is a request for review of an academic decision of the University Progression and Award Board), or for the review of a decision to discontinue from programme following application of the 4-week student engagement rule procedure . - 1.1.2 The request is allowable only on specific grounds; complaints outwith this definition should be progressed through the University Complaints procedures. - 1.1.3 Where an appellant has also made a complaint under the University's complaints procedure and the outcome of that complaint might be relevant to consideration of an academic appeal, the appeal will be held in abeyance until consideration of the complaint under the complaints procedure has been completed in whole or in part (see 7 below). - 1.1.4 An appeal may be made in circumstances where a student's performance in assessment has been affected adversely by serious matters beyond their control.
+- 1.1.1 An appeal is a request for review of a decision of an assessment board authorised to determine decisions on assessment outcomes, usually the University Progression and Award Board (UPAB) acting on the authorisation of the Academic Board of the University of Cumbria. - 1.1.2 The request is allowable only on specific grounds; complaints outwith this definition should be progressed through the University Complaints procedures. - 1.1.3 Where an appellant has also made a complaint under the University's complaints procedure and the outcome of that complaint might be relevant to consideration of an academic appeal, the appeal will be held in abeyance until consideration of the complaint under the complaints procedure has been completed in whole or in part (see 7 below). - 1.1.4 An appeal may be made in circumstances where a student's performance in assessment has been affected adversely by serious matters beyond their control.
 The circumstances for appeal are limited (see section 1.3 below).